6th Form Centre

 In the first year of Post 16, students participate in level 1, 2 or 3 courses depending on their previous attainment.
 The majority will take level 2 vocational courses, which will encompass a minimum of 540 hours of directed learning.
 Most students will spend 3 days in college and two in school.
 The days in school will be spent working on college assignments and the Post 16 ‘Skills for Life’ programme of study.
 Skills for Life draws upon elements of the Btec Personal and Social Development schemes of work.
 Personal development is also supported via a range of therapies designed to enable students to meet the challenges they face in accessing mainstream FE and HE environments and to help prepare students in becoming active members of society.

-In addition, functional skills in mathematics level 1 and 2 and GCSE maths.
+In addition, functional skills in mathematics level 1 and 2 and GCSE maths are delivered.
 Alternatively, Entry level 1, 2 and 3 may be studied as an appropriate qualification depending on ability.
 Exams may be taken at either school or college.
-Pupils attend either school full time or divide up their week with college courses and school based learning; timetables are bespoke dependent upon the individual needs of the student and objectives contained within the Statement of Educational Need.
+Pupils attend either school full time or divide up their week with college courses and school based learning; timetables are bespoke dependent upon the individual needs of the student and objectives contained within the Education, Health and Care Plan.